 How long does this drink last in the refrigerator?

-Store any leftovers you may have in sterilized bottles and they will last up to 1-½ months in the refrigerator.
+Store any leftovers in sterilized bottles, which will last up to 2 to 3 weeks in the refrigerator.

 Does Rompope have alcohol in it?